Happiness Happensabout 1600 words

 He nodded, wondering if he really was.
 And she, now at the abyss of trusting, kept her stare locked on his—Mexican standoff of the heart.

-But as he turned away for an instant to greet Alex and Irene, he heard Judith cry, “Look, I'm going.
+ut as he turned away for an instant to greet Alex and Irene, he heard Judith cry, “Look, I'm going.
 I can’t see them now.”
-And she was already in her Mercury and racing away.
+And she was already rushing to her Mercury, racing away.